TeachFakerPlayingMid/McDonald-s_Store_Reviews_Analytics_INSY669_Final_Project/README.md

 - Geographical sentiment distribution showed the eastern coast having a higher density of both positive and negative feedback.
 - Topic modeling helped identify key themes such as product attributes and service quality issues.
 - Bigrams and trigrams from reviews pointed out specific operational challenges, particularly in high-traffic locations.

+### Future Work
+- Expand the analysis to include environmental and service-related topics.
+- Utilize LDA on bigrams to extract more nuanced insights.
+- Increase the database to encompass a wider range of reviews and social media feedback for richer insights.